 - A record of leadership in the school and community settings.

 - Experience with outreach activities and project management skills.

-- Support from school and district leaders.
+- Support from school, community and other educational leaders.

-- Verification of program eligibility requirements;
+- Verification of program eligibility requirements

-- A current resume (cover letter is optional).
+- A current resume and cover letter

 - Demonstrable Contributions to Student Learning